robstoll/atrium/README.md

 For instance `atrium-fluent-en_GB-common` instead of `atrium-fluent-en_GB`.

 Have a look at [JVM](#jvm), [JS](#js) or [Android](#android) to see how the setup of a specific platform has to be done.
+You might want to have a look at the [Multiplatform sample project](https://github.com/robstoll/atrium/tree/master/samples/multiplatform) as well for a quick setup.

 # Examples
 We are using the API provided by the bundle module